by Alex Rivera (Check the first part of the article)

 7 After this I saw in the night visions, and behold a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, and stamped the residue with the feet of it: and it was diverse from all the beasts that were before it; and it had ten horns.
 8 I considered the horns, and, behold, there came up among them another little horn, before whom there were three of the first horns plucked up by the roots: and, behold, in this horn were eyes like the eyes of man, and a mouth speaking great things.

-Returning to the Kabbalah, there is a Latin saying of “Daemon Est Deus Inversus” which essentially means the Devil is God inverted, reminding us of the Qliphothic Beast of Lilith and Samael.
+Returning to the Kabbalah, the backbone of all occult and magical initatory systems, there is a Latin saying of “Daemon Est Deus Inversus” which essentially means the Devil is God inverted, reminding us of the Qliphothic Beast of Lilith and Samael.
 Helena Blavatsky in The Secret Doctrine §XI, tells us more about the “Demon est Deus Inversus” or the Anti-God, Satan and his Manichaeanesque relationship with the Most High God.

 That which the student will do well to remember is that, with every people except the Christian nations, the Devil is to this day no worse an entity than the opposite aspect in the dual nature of the so-called Creator.
 This is only natural.
 One cannot claim God as the synthesis of the whole Universe, as Omnipresent and Omniscient and Infinite, and then divorce him from evil.
 As there is far more evil than good in the world, it follows on logical grounds that either God must include evil, or stand as the direct cause of it, or else surrender his claims to absoluteness.
 The ancients understood this so well that their philosophers — now followed by the Kabalists — defined evil as the lining of God or Good: Demon est Deus inversus, being a very old adage.
 Indeed, evil is but an antagonizing blind force in nature; it is reaction, opposition, and contrast, — evil for some, good for others.
 There is no malum in se: only the shadow of light, without which light could have no existence, even in our perceptions.
 If evil disappeared, good would disappear along with it from Earth.